Leather Camera Strap Gift Buying Guide

 - In stock straps with text, embossing are dispatched in 1-3 business days.

-- Custom Logo straps can take 15-20 business days before they are dispatched (please take into account weekends), so please contact us before ordering if you have a specific date you require the product to arrive.
+- Custom Logo straps can take 4-6 weeks before they are dispatched (please take into account weekends), so please contact us before ordering if you have a specific date you require the product to arrive.

 Has COVID-19 Affected Shipping?